 Singapore Airlines The Private Room SIN design

 Physically, The Private Room is superb—a perfect balance between function, elegance, and understated luxury.
 The space has a modern vibe, with clean lines, modern lighting and materials, while the traditional colors make it feel cozy and relaxing.
-A large window wall lets plenty of natural light in.
-Compared to the nearby massive Business Class lounge, the room is certainly on the small side, but it caters to so few passengers overall that it still affords a high degree of privacy.
+Unfortunately, with the early 2022 remodel, the Private Room has lost its windows, and thus daylight and views.

 Various seating options, conductive to work, relaxation, and socialization, are available.
 All offer ample privacy thanks to partitions that isolate patrons while retaining an overall feeling of space and openness.
-Two small private rooms are also available—while they unfortunately do not come with a bed, they are convenient to make phone calls or attend to private business.
+Several nooks and rooms within a room are available for additional privacy.

 Singapore Airlines The Private Room SIN amenities

 At The Private Room, Singapore Airlines offers personalized service and a strong line-up of amenities.

 As you settle in, a friendly agent shows up to offer the drink of your choice.
 From Evian bottled water to a special favor of tea or a specialty cocktail, the choice is yours.
 The service is prompt and proactive, yet extremely discrete and never excessive or obtrusive.